erglovinsky/erglovinsky.github.io/asd-projects/sorting-exercise/README.md

 1. Create the function skeleton
 2. Decide on a pivot
 3. Set up an important loop
-4. Return the new partition index (it won't be calculated properly yet, however)
+4. Return the new partition index

 ### Step 1: Create the function skeleton